 “I love simply taking an avocado, scooping out the flesh and serving a crab salad over it,” says Chef Aarón, who’s also chef/owner of Johnny Sánchez in New Orleans.
 But serving avocado raw isn’t your only option, he adds.
 You can grill it lightly too.

 “And I’ve seen some chefs tempura fry it,” Chef Aarón says.
 Coat avocado in panko breadcrumbs or batter and drop it in hot oil.
 In a flash, you’ll have a crispy outside and a rich interior.
 It’s great with a creamy dipping sauce.
 If you’re going to take it to heat, he says, make sure to choose an avocado that’s slightly underripe.
-Here’s how to tell if an avocado is ripe.
+If your avocado is rock hard, here’s how to ripen it in under 10 minutes.

 One of the chef’s all-time favorite way to eat avocados?
 On fish tacos—and he shared the recipe with us.